RyandracusCodesGames/vsasm/README.md

 .text | Switches program to place symbols as function objects in the text section of the program |
 .type | Sets the symbol to either being a function or data object .word "\<word\>",...| Puts a single or array of 32-bit word(s) in the data section |
+.undefsym | Enables and adds undefined symbol references in jump, branch, and load calls into the symbol table with relocation entries for each instance |
+.inject "\<file>\" | Opens an external file and pastes its contents into the current instruction position in the text section |
 #### Pseudo-Instructions
 Instruction | Syntax           | Description           | Actual Number of Instructions |
 ------------|------------------|----------------------------------------|----|